 Other hugely influential women were Nancy Lancaster, the woman that defined the style known as English Country House and Winnaretta Singer who as Princesse de Polignac was one of the most significant patrons of contemporary music in the twentieth century.

-The nine-day drama shoot was filmed in some of the finest country houses and theatres in Scotland and it involved well over a hundred costumes covering over 50 featured characters and in excess of 50 extras.
+The nine-day drama shoot was filmed in some of the finest country houses and theatres in Scotland and it involved well over a hundred costumes covering over 50 featured characters and more than 50 extras.